 On the evening of September 9, 1989, Ricardo Fernandez was beaten to death during a birthday party at the Caguas Nightclub on the west side of Chicago, Illinois.
 Many of the 200 people attending the party were members of four different street gangs.
 Around 11 p.m., a fight broke out between members of two of the gangs and quickly escalated.
 Shots were fired and everyone ran into the street.
 Once outside, several fights broke out, one of which involved four men beating Fernandez.

 The next day, Edwin Gomez was picked up by Area 5 police and questioned about the murder.
-There he identified the Johnsons and two others from a photo array provided by Detective Reynaldo Guevara.
+There, according to Detective Reynaldo Guevera, Gomez identified Juan and Henry Johnson and two others from a photo array.
 Later that evening, Gomez picked out Juan Johnson, Henry Johnson, and Hector Franco in a lineup.
 On September 28, he picked out Pedro Cordero in a lineup.
-The Johnsons, Franco, and Cordero were all indicted for murder.
+The Johnsons, Franco, and Cordero were indicted for murder.

 That decision was appealed, and on May 15, 1995, the Illinois Appellate Court affirmed the convictions, but remanded with directions to the trial court to hear the defendants’ post-conviction petition.
 At the hearing, Stohr introduced testimony by four additional eyewitnesses that the Johnsons were not involved with the murder.
 But, the court denied the post-conviction petition on the merits.

-— Center on Wrongful Convictions
+— Center on Wrongful Convictions and Maurice Possley